legend-exp/remage/docs/manual/output.md

 a window compatible with the time resolution of the detector.
 In the following, we will often refer to these as "hits".

-The means the columns of the output table are converted from [LH5 Array's](https://legend-exp.github.io/legend-data-format-specs/dev/hdf5/#Array) objects to
+This means the columns of the output table are converted from [LH5 Array's](https://legend-exp.github.io/legend-data-format-specs/dev/hdf5/#Array) objects to
 [LH5 VectorOfVectors's](https://legend-exp.github.io/legend-data-format-specs/dev/hdf5/#Vector-of-vectors).